OliPi-Project/olipi-moode/TROUBLESHOOTING.md

 ## 📡 Wiring IR Receiver / Remote control is not detected

-- Check the wiring of your IR receiver:
+- Check the wiring of your IR receiver (check with your model the pins may be different):
     - Pin 1 (OUT) → Any free GPIO
     - Pin 2 (GND) → GND
     - Pin 3 (VCC) → 3V3